 Early Origins of the Charpple family

-Another 205 words (15 lines of text) covering the years 169 and 1699 are included under the topic Early Charpple History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Charpple research.
+Another 103 words (7 lines of text) covering the years 169 and 1699 are included under the topic Early Charpple History in all our PDF Extended History products and printed products wherever possible.

 Charpple Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Charpple has been recorded under many different variations, including Sharples, Sharpless and others.

 Early Notables of the Charpple family (pre 1700)